 It’s important to understand that eating when you’re not hungry is normal.
 Everyone does it.

-You don’t eat just to satisfy our body’s needs, but sometimes for pleasure.
+We don’t eat just to satisfy our body’s needs, but sometimes for pleasure.

 And that’s okay.
 You don’t need permission to indulge in a cookie your co-worker brought to work, or an ice cream cone when you’re at the beach.